cuttlefishh/python-for-data-analysis/README.md

 Lessons 1-3 will be an introduction to the command line.
 By the end of this tutorial, everyone will be familiar with basic Unix commands.

 Lessons 4-9 will be an introduction to programming using Python.
 The main text will be Shaw's _Learn Python 3 the Hard Way_.
 For those with experience in a programming language other than Python, Lutz's _Learning Python_ will provide a more thorough introduction to programming Python.
-We will learn to use IPython and IPython Notebooks (also called Jupyter), a much richer Python experience than the Unix command line or Python interpreter.
+We will learn to use IPython and IPython Notebooks (also called Jupyter Notebooks), a much richer Python experience than the Unix command line or Python interpreter.

 Lessons 10-18 will focus on Python packages for data analysis.
 We will work through McKinney's _Python for Data Analysis_, which is all about analyzing data, doing statistics, and making pretty plots.
 You may find that Python can emulate or exceed much of the functionality of R and MATLAB.